 Rules of 72, 69.3, and 69

-As you can see from the table above, rule of 69.3 yields more accurate results at lower interest rates.
-However, as the interest rate increases, rule of 69.3 loses predictive power.
+As you can see from the table above, the rule of 69.3 yields more accurate results at lower interest rates.
+However, as the interest rate increases, the rule of 69.3 loses some of its predictive accuracy.

 The Rule of 72 is a simple, helpful tool that investors can use to estimate how long a specific compound interest investment will take to double their money.